ropensci/neotoma/README.md

 Goring, S., Dawson, A., Simpson, G. L., Ram, K., Graham, R. W., Grimm, E. C., & Williams, J. W..
 (2015). neotoma: A Programmatic Interface to the Neotoma Paleoecological Database. *Open Quaternary*, 1(1), Art.
 2. DOI: [10.5334/oq.ab](http://doi.org/10.5334/oq.ab)

+For ongoing news, issues or information please join the [Neotoma Slack server](https://bit.ly/2FrZyYD) (and add the #r channel).
+[Slack](http://www.slack.com/) is a real time chat application and collaboration hub with mobile and desktop applications.

 ### Development

 *We welcome contributions from any individual, whether code, documentation, or issue tracking.
 All participants are expected to follow the [code of conduct](https://github.com/ROpensci/neotoma/blob/master/code_of_conduct.md) for this project.*